 This list of incidents goes on and includes many which have been forgotten or suppressed in texts and history lessons.
 Korean immigrants were embroiled in racial tensions with neighboring black communities in Los Angeles during the 90s.
 When the Rodney King riots broke out, many Korean businesses were the target of racial attacks and vandalism.
 Even the 9/11 terrorist attacks led to Asian discrimination since many people perceived those of South Asian descent to be Muslim.

-Substance Abuse and Asian Americans
+Substance Use and Asian Americans

-Asian Americans struggle with substance abuse at rates very similar to the rest of the population.
+Asian Americans struggle with substance use at rates very similar to the rest of the population.
 The stereotype that they do not has been born out of myth largely, with some small actual truth.
 This likely stems from the discovery of something known as "flushing syndrome."
-Flushing syndrome is a genetic factor that is particular to people of Asian descent, particularly certain subgroups.
+Flushing syndrome is a genetic factor that is particular to people of Asian descent, particularly in certain subgroups.
 To fully understand the issue of racism towards Asian Americans, it is important to understand that many different groups of people from very different cultures are referred to as "Asian," or Asian American Pacific Islanders, or AAPI, to be more accurate and inclusive.
 And among nearly 50% of AAPI is present a genome that prevents the normal metabolism of alcohol.
 When this is present, the person will experience an adverse reaction to alcohol that is much like Antabuse.
 They may become flushed, nauseated, and feel ill.

 This genetic difference does lower than rates at which almost half of the Asian American population are at a lower risk for alcoholism.
 But it doesn't eliminate the risk, and studies have shown that even people with flushing syndrome become alcohol dependent.
-This was once thought to protect Asians from Alcoholism and substance abuse and has even extended to the absurd stereotype that people of Asian descent do not experience mental health problems.
+This was once thought to protect Asians from Alcoholism and substance use and has even extended to the absurd stereotype that people of Asian descent do not experience mental health problems.
 This type of stigma prevents the problem from being acknowledged, let alone understood and addressed.

 Sadly, we're discovering that Asian Americans struggle with addiction at even higher rates in some cases.
 Methamphetamine dependence among Pacific Island populations is startlingly high, at around 10%.
 Gambling and nicotine addiction are also extremely high in AAPI populations, and those born in America are three times more likely to use drugs than those who were born elsewhere.
-Another reason Asian Americans have been forgotten when it comes to substance abuse is that rates for addiction are frequently measured by statistics gathered from treatment facilities.
+Another reason Asian Americans have been forgotten when it comes to substance use is that rates for addiction are frequently measured by statistics gathered from treatment facilities.
 Consequently, we only know that people are using drugs when they reach out to get help for it.
 Otherwise, they remain uncounted and anonymous.
-And for Asian Americans, there are many barriers that prevent them from seeking and receiving treatment.
+And for Asian Americans, many barriers prevent them from seeking and receiving treatment.